i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 I downloaded the datasets directly from the entry of this study on GEO in SRA format.
 As I found out, SRA is an NCBI-specific way to compress FastQ files.
 These are the ones with the raw reads from the sequencers and I learned that these are precisely what I will need for performing differential sequence analysis.
 The processing of the files to any other format, such as SAM or BAM, or anything else except for basic quality control, may introduce biases that affect subsequent data analyses.

+# So what is RNA-seq anyway?
+And what's the deal with alternative splicing analysis?

+> [!To read:]
+> General info on RNA-Seq analysis https://academic.oup.com/bib/article/23/2/bbab563/6514404?login=false
+>
+> https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4712774/ tximport solves issues with artificially inflated gene counts derived from transcript isoforms

 # Downloading genomes
 I knew the next step would be to map the reads to the source genome, and for that I, of course, needed the mouse genome.